 First date advice: 8 terrible conversations to have

-We know that you’ve been on dates where you just wish the other person would SHUT UP.
-Where you want to shake them to stop them talking about a particular thing, but your polite gene kicks in and you just sit and nod until you can find a more subtle way to escape the conversation.
+We’ve all been on dates when you wish the other person would just stop talking.
+You want to step in and steer the conversation but politeness kicks in and you sit and nod until you can find a subtle way to escape.

-This doesn’t have to happen though.
-Daters across the world don’t have to sit through interminably boring and annoying first date conversations.
-Be one of the daters who makes a change – read this article, remember it, and pass on the message to all your single friends too.
+This doesn’t have to be the case.
+Daters don’t have to sit through interminably boring and annoying first date conversations.
+Be one of the daters who makes a change by taking note of these 8 topics to avoid – and be sure to pass it on to all your single friends!

 1. Your romantic past

-First dates are all about you and your date, they’re nothing to do with your ex.
-Your ex should be completely off your mind, and certainly not the topic of conversation.
-If you’re being negative – ‘She kept all my CDs, thieving cow’ – you’ll come across as bitter, and certainly not as the friendly, relaxed date you promised you’d be in your profile.
-If the story is positive – ‘He’s so supportive, we’ve become really great friends since the break up’ – you’ll just sound like you’re not ready to move on.
+First dates should be all about you and your date – and nothing to do with your ex.
+Past relationships should be completely off your mind and certainly never a topic of conversation.
+If you’re negative about an ex, you’ll come across as bitter and not the friendly, relaxed date you promised you’d be in your profile.
+And if you’re positive about then, it’ll just sound like you’re not ready to move on.

 The biggest faux pas?
-Dropping an irrelevant reference to your ex into conversation; this will show you just can’t get them off your mind.
-We’re not saying you shouldn’t mention your ex at all, there might be a natural point in the conversation when the come up, but leave it at that.
+Dropping an irrelevant reference to your ex into the conversation.
+This’ll show that you just can’t get them off your mind.
+We’re not saying you shouldn’t mention exes at all, there might be a natural point where it comes up, but leave it at that.

 2. Your huge wealth (or lack of)

-Yakking on about your amazing holiday to the Bahamas last year, or the fact that you’ve just bought a new Lotus doesn’t make you sound desirable.
-In fact it makes you sound like a self-obsessed show off.
-Ask yourself, ‘Is what I am about to say conversationally relevant or interesting?’, because if it’s not you should keep your mouth shut.
-If, on the other hand, your date is thinking about going on a skiing holiday and you can recommend a particular resort then that instantly makes that topic ok to talk about.
-Just don’t then go on to talk about ‘this amazing fondue place we went to where we just drowned in champers’.
+Talking endlessly about your amazing holiday to the Bahamas last year, or the fact that you’ve just bought a new Lotus, doesn’t make you sound desirable.
+In fact, it makes you sound like a self-obsessed show off.
+Ask yourself if what you’re saying is conversationally relevant or interesting, and if it’s not, don’t say it.
+If, on the other hand, your date tells you that they’re thinking about going on a skiing holiday and you can recommend a great resort then that’s fine.
+Just don’t overdo it.

-Conversely, if money’s tight, talking about how little you earn or how you can’t afford a holiday this year will make your date feel uncomfortable and will also seem like you’re angling for them to pick up the bill.
+Conversely, if money’s tight, then talking about how little you earn or how you can’t afford a holiday this year will make your date feel uncomfortable and might even give the impression that you’re trying to get them to pick up the bill.

 3. Your dim and distant past

-Think about a first date as being all about what you’re up to now.
-Your date wants to know about who you are in the present, not about all the amazing times you had in your university days, or when you spend a year travelling around South America.
-We’re sure all those things we’re great fun, but they’re in the past, and anything you talk about at length from your past will make your present seem rather dull.
+Your first date should be all about the present.
+Your date wants to know who you are right now, not about all the amazing things you did in your university days or when you spent a year travelling around South America.
+We’re sure all of those experiences were great fun, but they’re in the past and talking about anything from the past at length will make your present sound dull in comparison.

 4. Your soapbox

-If you’re a vegetarian, for example, that fact will probably come up on a date, especially if you’re eating out.
-That’s fine and it’s likely your date will want to know more about your life choice.
-However, you’re making a huge mistake if you see this as a starting point for a debate about animal rights.
-Even if your date agrees with you, chances are they don’t want to be preached at, especially by someone they thought they were going to have a nice relaxing evening with.
-Date time should be used to get to know each other, not to recruit new people to your cause.
+If you’re a vegetarian, for example, then that’ll probably come up on a date, especially if you’re eating out.
+That makes sense, and your date will probably want to know more about your life choice.
+But you’ll be making a big mistake if you use this as a starting point for a debate about animal rights.
+Even if your date agrees with you, they won’t want to be preached at, especially on a date.
+This time should be used to get to know each other, not to recruit new people to your cause.

 5. Your wild days